Fred Joaillier: From 1990 to the present day

 In the 1990s, Fred became one of the world's top ten jewellers, with 12 shops from Paris to Beverly Hills, from New York and Houston, to Monte Carlo, Cannes and Geneva.
 It was also at this time that the House expanded into the Asian markets and opened its first boutique in Tokyo in 1994.

 The company is associated with cinema by the signing of the diamond and ruby necklace worn by Julia Roberts in the 1990 film Pretty Woman, as well as the jewellery worn by Caterina Murino in Casino Royal in 2006.

 In 1995, Fred Joaillier was acquired by the LVMH group and Dominique Watine-Arnault became the company's first female director.

 In 2011, after having been the face of the brand in 2009 with Melvil Poupaud for a campaign, Kate Moss launched a jewellery collection inspired by her tattoos with the jeweller.

 In 2015, Fred moved its main flagship to 14 Rue de la Paix in Paris after 15 years at number 7 Place Vendôme.

 In June 2017, the company opened its first boutique in China in Shanghai.

 In 2017, at the Viva Technology conference, the company unveiled "Atelier Fred", a digital tool that allows the "Force 10" bracelet to be customised by choosing colours, materials and precious stones.
 This innovation won three awards: the "Customer Experience Gold Medal" in the 2017 Marketing Excellence Award, the "Best Use of Technology" in the Grand Prix Stratégies and the "Connected Retailer Award 2017".

 In 2018 the management was entrusted to Charles Leung, assisted by Valérie Samuel, vice-president and artistic director since 2017, granddaughter of the designer.

 In 2018, the company's Tokyo shop moved to the Ginza District.

+In 2022, the Maison launched the FRED Hero Cut, a 32-facet diamond cut that evokes both a sail and a shield, accompanied by the Force 10 Hero Cut bracelet.

+In 2024, the jewelry house Fred unveiled its "Monsieur Fred Ideal Light" High Jewelry collection.
+This collection features transformable pieces that represent a synthesis of the brand's family heritage and contemporary aesthetic.
+The designs incorporate both precious gems and fine stones, notably spinels and garnets, which reference the Argentinian landscapes significant to founder Fred Samuel's early life.

+During the same calendar year, the company underwent an executive transition when Vincent Reynes assumed the position of Chief Executive Officer, replacing his predecessor Charles Leung in the leadership structure of Fred Jewelry.

+It was also announced that BTS' Jin would be Fred's first global ambassador.